rust-lang/rfcs/text/0000-string-reflection.md

 [api]: #string-reflection-protocol

-Libcore implements the dynamic type check for, and downcasting to the content of, the owning string type if such exists in the linkage, a couple of external symbols that are linked with the implementation crate by the compiler, defined approximately as:
+Libcore implements the dynamic type check for, and downcasting to the content of, the owning string type if such exists in the linked runtime, using a couple of external symbols that are linked with the implementation crate by the compiler, defined approximately as:

 ```rust
 extern {